haomateach/info1112/README.md

 # INFO 1211 - FALL 2021

-Course Duration: 13 Weeks (10 hours needed every week on average)
+Course Duration: 13 Weeks (7 hours needed every week on average)

 The course will be Asynchronous.
 I will upload videos every week.

 For most of the weeks, students need to complete weekly:

-- Udemy video sections (~ 4 hours)
+- Udemy video sections (~ 3 hours)
-- Video uploaded by the instructor (~ 1 hour)
+- Video uploaded by the instructor (~ 1.5 hour)
 - Practise Programming along with video watching (~ 2 hours)
 - Quiz (~ 10 mins)
+- Assignments (We have 4 assignments in total)

 Note: Most videos can be watched at 1.5X speed